nicolotognoni/Satellite-Image-Classification_CNN/README.md

 ## Dataset

 As dataset I used the UC Merced Land Use Dataset composed by 21 classes, each of 256x256 pixels.
+To download the dataset go to the official website: http://weegee.vision.ucmerced.edu/datasets/landuse.html